 Thomas has inter alia successfully represented gambling software vendors and online and land-based bookmakers in litigation against the Belgian Government, and government-owned incumbent operators.
 Thomas also represents several clients in the context of the reform of the Belgian betting and gambling legislation.

 Thomas is a qualified lawyer in Belgium and obtained his law degree, magna cum laude, at the University of Antwerp.
 He also obtained a Master of Advanced European Studies (MA), magna cum laude, at the College of Europe (Bruges-Warsaw).
 He frequently speaks at professional and academic conferences and published several articles on e-commerce, commercial communications and competition law.

-Thomas is recommended in the 2013 edition of the Legal 500 EMEA for Competition, Information Technology and Media and Entertainment.
+Thomas is recommended in the 2013 and 2014 editions of the Legal 500 EMEA for Competition, Information Technology and Media and Entertainment.
 He is praised for his "extensive knowledge," "hands-on, no-nonsense approach" and "drive for excellence."